2021 Scottish Cup final

-The 2021 Scottish Cup Final was the 136th final of the Scottish Cup and the final of the 2020–21 Scottish Cup, the most prestigious knockout football competition in Scotland.
+The 2021 Scottish Cup final was the 136th final of the Scottish Cup and the final of the 2020–21 Scottish Cup, the most prestigious knockout football competition in Scotland.
 The match was played on 22 May 2021 at Hampden Park, Glasgow.

-St Johnstone completed the historic cup double by winning it.
+St Johnstone completed a cup double by winning the final against Hibernian, having already claimed the 2020–21 Scottish League Cup three months earlier, with Shaun Rooney scoring the winner via a headed goal in both matches.
+They became the only club outside Celtic, Rangers and Aberdeen to win both cups in the same season.
+Unusually in the 21st century, all of St Johnstone's starting XI were born in Scotland, although two players featured for other countries at international level.

 Route to the final

 St Johnstone

 As a Premiership club, St Johnstone entered the competition in the third round (last 32).
 Their first opponent was a Tayside derby at Dens Park against Championship side Dundee.
 An early goal from Guy Melamed and Zander Clark saving a penalty gave Saints a 1-0 win.

 In the fourth round they were drawn against League One club Clyde at home.
 Early goals from Melamed and Michael O'Halloran gave Saints a comfortable 2–0 win.

 The quarter-final saw the team travel to Ibrox Stadium for a match against league champions Rangers.
 A goalless 90 minutes forced the match into extra-time.
 James Tavernier appeared to have won the tie for Rangers with a goal late in the second half of extra time, but St Johnstone forced a penalty shootout by equalising during added-on time at the end of extra time.
 Their goal was scored after a header by goalkeeper Clark, who had come forward for a corner kick, was redirected into the goal by striker Chris Kane.
 Clark then saved two Rangers penalties in the shootout, which Saints won 4–2.

 St Johnstone were then paired with Premiership club St Mirren in the semi-finals.
 After a goalless first half, Chris Kane and a Glenn Middleton free-kick gave the Perth side a 2–0 lead midway through the second half.
 Despite a header from Conor McCarthy pulling a goal back for the Paisley side, St Johnstone held on to win 2–1.